PCS Foundation hosting second ‘Night of Purpose’ event - Shelby County Reporter

 Tickets for the event are $50 per person and come with two drink tickets, food and play money to use for the different casino tables.

 “We are doing a silent auction with prizes like a condo in Destin, Florida, and certificates from several local vendors,” Little said.
-“We are still looking for vendors interested in participating.
+“We are still looking for vendors interested in participating.”

 The PCS Foundation is a nonprofit organization that sponsors initiatives in three categories throughout the Pelham area: teacher excellence, student preparedness and community pride.